6 Tips and Tricks for Surviving Your First Week with Invisalign

 Invisalign Tip #1: Protect Your Tongue

 The plastic edges of your clear aligners mean that sores are common early in the journey and at the beginning of new tray cycles, but your mouth will toughen up.
 To accelerate this toughening, I recommend wax for Invisalign to cover sharp edges and rough spots.
 Try this technique: take a small pinch of wax, roll it into a shape between your fingers, then apply it to the hot spots.
-If you have a particularly rough or jagged section on your retainers that wax can't cover, you may need to ask your Orthodontist to file them down for you.
+If you can't find relief from your Invisalign sharp edges or there's a particularly rough or jagged section on your retainers that wax can't cover, you may need to ask your Orthodontist to file them down for you.

 Another good idea is to have a bottle of peroxide-based mouthwash in your medicine cabinet.
 It is specially formulated to heal minor oral irritations during orthodontic treatment, and provides teeth and gum pain relief with a refreshing, foamy effect that really hits the spot.
 Keep a bottle in your medicine cabinet, and you'll be glad you did!

 Invisalign Tip #2: Treat your pain and discomfort

 To be honest, Invisalign hurts, and many will experience pain in their teeth and jaws.
 Clear aligners work by forcing your teeth into their ideal position, so I recommend my patients practice chewing exercises a few times a day, and every time they reinsert their trays.
 Not only do these exercises seat your trays and help them "track" in accordance with your treatment plan, they can provide Invisalign pain relief.